LeowWB/LeowWB/README.md

 ## Welcome to my GitHub!

 Below you'll find a collection of various repositories, ranging from schoolwork to personal projects.
-Feel free to have a look around.
+Feel free to have a look around!
+For a more organized timeline of my activities, please have a look at my [LinkedIn Profile](https://www.linkedin.com/in/leowwb/) or my [personal site](leowwenb.in).

 ![LeowWB's GitHub Stats](https://github-readme-stats.vercel.app/api?username=leowwb&hide=stars&count_private=true&show_icons=true&include_all_commits=true&theme=material-palenight)